kailash-manasarovar/statement/docs/timeline/2025/january.md

 ## I call the police

+- I've left the car in Madrid at the airport again.
-- On my return to London, I call the police to report the numerous crimes I'm aware of that have been committed on my person while living in Spain at the pleasure of British and Spanish criminal gangs, and others, as advised by my contacts in the Met.
+- The day after my brief return to London, I call the police to report the numerous crimes I'm aware of that have been committed on my person while living in Spain at the pleasure of British and Spanish criminal gangs, and others, as advised by my contacts in the Met.

 ![Call reference](../../content/images/met-police-reference.jpg)